 Although we do not have the ability to currently prescribe any medications out of this location for substance use disorders and mental health issues, we firmly believe in the importance of MAT and we do utilize this option for clients in our inpatient treatment.
 Recovery is not “one size fits all,” and we understand the value of MAT for treatment of substance use disorders (most commonly opioids, nicotine, and alcohol) and believe recovery is possible on MAT.
 We work very closely with community partners who can offer these services.
 There will not be any discrimination towards any person on MAT during their use of our services.

 Abstinence from alcohol and/or drugs is almost certainly a goal for a majority of people seeking our services, even commonly for people on MAT.
 Most people have tried many strategies to control or limit their use prior to engagement in treatment, and they understand that periods of controlled use are often short term and eventually lead to undesired consequences.

 At Waypoint Recovery Center, we believe in meeting people “where they are at.”
-This may mean structuring services around someone still exploring some important questions: “How much of a problem is it really?”; “Am I still in control?”; “Am I ready to address this problem?”
-We believe the disease of addiction is chronic, progressive and that many people need help before major consequences happen.
-Most people that are still exploring this matter eventually find abstinence from substance use as a realistic goal.
+This may mean structuring services for someone still exploring some important questions: “How much of a problem is it really?”; “Am I still in control?”; “Am I ready to address this problem?”
+We believe the disease of addiction is chronic and progressive and that many people need help before major consequences happen.
+Most people who are still exploring this matter eventually find abstinence from substance use to be a realistic goal.